 HMV Canada in Receivership; All Stores To Close by April 30 (Update)

-The country's biggest music retail chain is shuttering 100-plus stores.
+HMV Canada, the nation's biggest music retail chain, is shuttering 100-plus stores.

 HMV Canada Inc., the nation’s biggest music retail chain with 100-plus locations, will close all stores by April 30.
 Ontario Superior Court of Justice approved an application by HUK 10 Limited London, part of Hilco Global, HMV’s parent, to put the company into receivership.

 The hearing was held today (Jan.
 27) and heard before Justice Morawetz, the media department of the court told Billboard in an email

 A request for comment from Hilco Capital investment director Chris Emmott, a key player in the cross-border restructuring of the company, was not returned at press time.
 HMV Canada president Nick Williams is scheduled for an interview with Billboard tomorrow (Jan.
 28)

 According to the Canadian Press, senior Justice Geoffrey B. Morawetz appointed Gordon Brothers Canada ULC and Merchant Retail Solutions ULC as the agent to sell HMV’s merchandise.